• Skip to primary navigation

 • Orange Blossom Water: A tablespoon goes a long way, but this ingredient could probably be named the signature flavor for Syrian desserts.
 If it's not in the dessert itself, it's usually in the sugar syrup that's drizzled on top.

-• Cinnamon: This part is optional, but a sprinkle of cinnamon on top makes it a hundred times better!
+• Cinnamon: This part is optional, but a sprinkle of ground cinnamon on top makes it a hundred times better!

 variety of nuts on a plate